apiflask/apiflask/docs/comparison.md

 ## APIFlask vs FastAPI

-Some basic differences:

 - FastAPI is nearly three years old, while APIFlask is only three months old.
 The former is production-ready.
 The latter is still in the early stage.
-- For te web part, FastAPI builts on top of Starlette, while APIFlask builts on top of Flask.
+- For the web part, FastAPI builts on top of Starlette, while APIFlask builts on top of Flask.
-- For the data part (schema, OpenAPI support), FastAPI relies on Pydantic, while APIFlask uses marshmallow-code projects (Marshmallow, Webargs, APISpec).
+- For the data part (serialization/deserialization, OpenAPI support), FastAPI relies on Pydantic, while APIFlask uses marshmallow-code projects (Marshmallow, Webargs, APISpec).
-- APIFlask is built on top of Flask; thus it's compatible with Flask extensions.
+- APIFlask builts on top of Flask, so it's compatible with Flask extensions.
-- FastAPI is fast, as it implied in its name, while APIFlask not.
-APIFlask will focus on a better user experience and keep it light and sweet.
+- FastAPI is faster, and it has async support.
+APIFlask will try to provide a better user experience and keep it light and sweet.
-- FastAPI mixed docs translation in one repo and mixed questions in the issue tracker see [this issue](https://github.com/tiangolo/fastapi/issues/2487) for more details, while APIFlask will avoid this.
-Maybe FastAPI takes this as a way to grow the community, but in my opinion, it will lead to an unhealthy maintenance status.
+- APIFlask provides more decorators to help organize things better.
+- FastAPI injects the input data as an object, while APIFlask passes it as a dict.

+!!! tip
+    Flask 2.0 will have basic async support.
+I also consider support change the base Flask to the async version of Flask, Quart.

 !!! note
     I have to admit, I know very little about FastAPI other than the introduction